365 lines

 </code></pre>

 <p>The error references the <code>Sized</code> trait again!
-Rust doesnt know how much space
+Rust doesn’t know how much space

 it will need to store the closure.
 We saw a solution to this problem earlier.